Steven Kwan Player Props: Guardians vs. Tigers

-On Monday, Steven Kwan (.293 batting average in his past 10 games, with a double, a home run, five walks and an RBI) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:10 PM ET.
+Steven Kwan -- with a slugging percentage of .439 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians against the Detroit Tigers, with Eduardo Rodriguez on the mound, on May 10 at 1:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Tigers.

 Steven Kwan Game Info & Props vs. the Tigers